Jinkku/Qlute/README.md

 Preparation:

-Paste this command  ```git clone https://github.com/Jinkkuu/Nanashi``` then it should sync with this repo.
+Paste this command  ```git clone https://github.com/Jinkkuu/Qlute``` then it should sync with this repo.

 Then open up Godot 4.3 and import it to the game engine.

 In the Editor go to Project > Export > Any platform you want then export.

-Then you should be able to play the latest development build of Nanashi :)
+Then you should be able to play the latest development build of Qlute :)

 ## Licence

-*Nanashi*'s code are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
+*Qlute*'s code are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.